Eddclectic/Portfolio-Edosa/README.md

 ## CONTACT DETAILS

-*Please contact through any of the medium below!*
+*Please contact me through any of the medium below!*
 <table>
   <tbody>
     <tr>